While making an obscene phone call might start out as a funny prank, it could end up with you facing criminal charges and possible jail time.

 At Ahmed and Sukaram, Attorneys at Law, our Redwood City lawyers have successfully defended clients in the state of California who have been charged with making harassing or obscene phone calls.

-If you are facing criminal charges anywhere in the State of California, contact the dynamic legal team of Ahmed & Sukaram, Attorneys at Law immediately.
+If you are facing criminal charges anywhere in the State of California, contact the dynamic legal team of Ahmed & Sukaram, DUI and Criminal Defense Attorneys immediately.

 We are here 24/7 to help you through this difficult time and fight for your future.